 Along with a Sat Nav, you shouldn’t forgo the simple necessities like a pen, clip board and delivery sheet.
 Not all equipment has to be large or expensive.
-Keeping track of your drop-offs and having customer sign for deliveries will prove that you are an efficient and trustworthy courier.
+Keeping track of your drop-offs and having customers sign for deliveries will prove that you are an efficient and trustworthy courier.

 Speaking of stationery and delivery sheets, having access to a printer will also be useful.
 Living in the 21st century, we always try to advocate having an environmentally-friendly courier business.
-Where possibly, make your invoices, pro formas and other documents electronic.
+Where possible, make your invoices, pro formas and other documents electronic.
 However, having access to a printer is perfect for printing off delivery sheets or other documents that you may need physical records of.

 POSITIVITY AND CUSTOMER SERVICE

 Whilst starting your courier business, try not to get carried away and buy too much equipment.
 Start off by buying the essentials like a sack trolley, sat nav and a couple of ratchet straps.
 Remember, you can always build up your equipment as your company progresses over time.
 Most importantly, take note of the things that you can’t buy for your courier business that will certainly come in handy like having a positive attitude and outstanding customer service.
 Despite how cheesy it may sound, the level of service you provide for your customers will be far more valuable for your company than any equipment you could buy.